esaeg/EsaWebsite_Back_end/README.md

     composer install

 ### 5- Create .env file from .env.environment file:
+    nano .env.example
-    `nano .env.example` and save it with *.env*
+and save it with *.env*

-update the database connection information in the .env file with your database credentials
+then, update the database connection information in the .env file with your database credentials

     DB_DATABASE=esa_website
     DB_USERNAME=root